wireapp/wire-docs/src/how-to/install/wiab-staging.md

 ### Internet access for VMs:

 In most cases, Wire Server components do not require internet access, except in the following situations:

-- **External email services** – If your users’ email providers are hosted on the public internet (for example, `user@gmail.com`).
+- **External email services**: If your users’ email providers are hosted on the public internet (for example, `user@gmail.com`).
 If outbound internet access is not allowed and no internal email service is available on your local network, email-based flows such as verification codes, invitations, and some login emails will not be delivered.
 In that case, you must retrieve the required codes from the logs instead.
 Read more at [I deployed demo-smtp and I want to skip email configuration and retrieve verification codes directly](troubleshooting.md#i-deployed-demo-smtp-and-i-want-to-skip-email-configuration-and-retrieve-verification-codes-directly).
-- **Mobile push notifications (FCM/APNS)** – Required to enable notifications for Android and Apple mobile devices.
+- **Mobile push notifications (FCM/APNS)**: Required to enable notifications for Android and Apple mobile devices.
 Wire uses [AWS services](infrastructure-configuration.md#enable-push-notifications-using-the-public-appstore-playstore-mobile-wire-clients) to relay notifications to Firebase Cloud Messaging (FCM) and Apple Push Notification Service (APNS).
-- **Third-party content previews** – If you want clients to display previews for services such as Giphy, Google, Spotify, or SoundCloud.
+- **Third-party content previews**: If you want clients to display previews for services such as Giphy, Google, Spotify, or SoundCloud.
 Wire provides a proxy service for third-party content so clients do not communicate directly with these services, preventing exposure of IP addresses, cookies, or other metadata.
-- **Federation with other Wire servers** – Required if your deployment needs to federate with another Wire server hosted on the public internet.
+- **Federation with other Wire servers**: Required if your deployment needs to federate with another Wire server hosted on the public internet.

 > **Note:** Internet access is also required by the cert-manager pods (via Let's Encrypt) to issue TLS certificates when manual certificates are not used.
 >